tomjohnson1492/documentation-theme-jekyll-multioutput/_docs/jekyllhowto/Theme Instructions/jekyllhowto-content-and-formatting.md

 {% raw %}{% include links.html %} {% endraw %}
 ```

-{% include note.html content="If your links don't work, check to see whether you remembered to include the links.html file at the bottom of each topic.
-Then check to make sure you're referencing the link as it appears in linkstest.html." %}
+{% include note.html content="If your links don't work, check to see whether you remembered to include the links.html file at the bottom of each topic." %}

 Now you can create Markdown-reference style links, using the `ref` property in your sidebar table of contents for the Markdown reference value.
 Here's an example: